jamil7/SQLStreamStore.FSharp/README.md

 - ~~Read a stream message~~
 - ~~Write a stream message~~
 - Subscribe to a stream
-- Work on ReadExtras, and AppendExtras modules that wrap read and appends in Async Result type for error handeling
+- Work on ReadExtras, and AppendExtras modules that wrap read and appends in AsyncResult type for error handeling